Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

-Single-family detached homes are the single most common housing type in Wellington, accounting for 71.72% of the village's housing units.
-Other types of housing that are prevalent in Wellington include large apartment complexes or high rise apartments ( 10.89%), row houses and other attached homes ( 9.44%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 7.25%).
+Single-family detached homes are the single most common housing type in Wellington, accounting for 72.08% of the village's housing units.
+Other types of housing that are prevalent in Wellington include row houses and other attached homes ( 11.90%), large apartment complexes or high rise apartments ( 10.80%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 4.98%).

-Relative to Florida, our data show that Wellington's latest annual appreciation rate is lower than 80% of the other cities and towns in Florida.
+Relative to Florida, our data show that Wellington's latest annual appreciation rate is higher than 90% of the other cities and towns in Florida.

 One very important thing to keep in mind is that these are average appreciation rates for the village.
 Individual neighborhoods within Wellington differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Wellington - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Wellington real estate investment or home purchase decisions.

 $4,075 / per month